tq-systems/meta-tq/meta-tq/doc/README.Verified-Boot.md

 The FIT image with initramfs for dm-verity usage is located in the boot partition, because the root hash that is saved inside the initramfs must be kept separate from the root partition.
+The following commands can be used to boot the FIT image from the boot partition:

+    load mmc ${mmcdev}:1 $loadaddr /fitImage
+    setenv bootargs
+    run mmcargs
+    bootm ${loadaddr}

+Note: Manual adjustments to the bootargs may be necessary instead of using the `mmcargs` script.

 #### TQMa8 series

-For TQMa8 module series with U-Boot 2020.04, the environment settings for TQMa8 from [Booting a signed FIT image](#booting-a-signed-fit-image) can be used.
-Additionally, `loadaddr` must be set to an address with enough free memory space to fit a FIT image with initramfs:
+`loadaddr` must be set to an address with enough free memory space to fit the FIT image with initramfs, so it doesn't conflict with any addresses referenced by the FIT image itself or U-Boot.
+The following table shows example addresses for different TQMa8 platforms:

 Module    | `loadaddr`
 --------- | ------------